 Living probate in Wisconsin is a guardianship proceeding for your financial and healthcare matters.
 As with the probate process, living probate has the potential to be both lengthy and costly.
 A living probate proceeding will involve attorneys, doctors, and any interested persons who may be affected by an appointed guardian’s decisions.
 Should a loved one object to the appointment of a would-be guardian, the process will often be extended while the court determines whether an incapacitated person’s best interests would be served by the appointment.
 Ultimately, all decisions in a living probate proceeding will rest with the court.
 By creating a thorough and complete estate plan, you have the ability to select who will make decisions on your behalf and avoid the potential for a living probate proceeding.
 For assistance with creating your comprehensive estate plan, you should contact a capable Wisconsin probate attorney.

-Call Attorney Daniel J. Krause at (608) 268-5751 to schedule a free 30 minute consultation.
+Call Attorney Daniel J. Krause at (608) 268-5751 to schedule a consultation.
 Mr. Krause assists clients throughout Wisconsin with probate matters, health care documents, powers of attorney, trusts, wills, guardianships, and other estate related issues.
 To speak with an experienced Wisconsin estate planning lawyer, please do not hesitate to contact the Krause Law Offices LLC through our website.

 Taking Advantage of the Current Federal Gift-Tax Exemption as Part of Your Wisconsin Estate Plan, Wisconsin Probate & Estate Planning Lawyer Blog, July 5, 2012

 Important Topics Parents Should Discuss With Their Adult Children, Wisconsin Probate & Estate Planning Lawyer Blog, July 2, 2012